Skip to content

 Note

-If listener numbers do not appear in the main window during a broadcast, your stream hoster likely does not provide this information.
+If listener numbers do not appear in the main window during a broadcast, your stream hoster likely does not provide this information or you need to specify a Custom Listeners URL/Mountpoint in your server settings.

 Reconnect delay: